-- In order to support students to make positive choices, teachers provide redirection to help students learn and reflect. - Repeated misbehavior, then the teacher may involve the counselor to help the child make good choices. - Parental support and ongoing communication between the school and home essentially reinforce student's positive behavior choices
+- In order to support students to make positive choices, teachers provide redirection to help students learn and reflect. - Repeated misbehavior, then the teacher may involve the counselor to help the child make good choices. - Parental support and ongoing communication between the school and home essentially reinforce student's positive behavior choices - (See Behavior Management Chart on the next page.)

-Rewards and acknowledgement of positive behavior and conduct will occur for students throughout the year.
+Rewards and acknowledgement of positive behavior and conduct will occur for students throughout the year, including things such as; Breakfast of Champions, Lunch parties, recognition at morning routine, etc.